What is Collaboration?

 Also known as collaboration-level tools, these conferencing tools often refer to interactive work for a common goal.
-They too facilitate the sharing and collaboration of information, but compared with the earlier communication tools, they facilitate in a more interactive fashion.
+They too facilitate the sharing of information, but compared with the earlier communication tools, they facilitate in a more interactive fashion.

 Common examples include the following: